aharren/LibComponentLogging-LogFile/README.md

-Then, import the LCLLogFile.h in your source files or in your prefix header file if you are using LCLLogFile as a standalone logging class, or add an import to your lcl_config_logger.h file if you are using the class as logging back-end for LibComponentLogging.
+Then, import the LCLLogFile.h in your source files or in your prefix header file if you are using LCLLogFile as a standalone logging class, or add an import to your lcl_config_logger.h file if you are using the class as a logging back-end for LibComponentLogging.

 In case you are using the LCLLogFile class with LibComponentLogging, you can simply start logging to the log file by using the standard logging macro from